Contact us Today: 843-224-7638

 Have we lost touch with the quality that connects us most to each other?
 How?

-A lack of trusting emotion, sensory experience and giving emotional wisdom and openness a fuller chance.
-Still, FEELING expressed well can lead to increased wise-mindedness and understanding.
+Mindlessly turning against each other when that’s what weakens us, a lack of trusting emotion, sensory experience and giving emotional wisdom and relational openness a fuller chance.
+Still, emotions expressed well can lead to increased wise-mindedness and understanding.
 Low effectiveness in interpersonal skills, UN-mindfulness.
 DIS-compassion and APATHY create distance.

-Empathy, FEELING and active compassion in being part of breaking the cycle of generational trauma is the ‘real’ richness of restoring humanity and peaceful connection.
+Empathy, FEELING and active compassion in being part of breaking cycles of generational harm is the ‘real’ richness of restoring humanity and peaceful pro-active connection.

 13. Conclusion: Voters’ Wisdom and Skillfulness